 Real Estate Certificate

-Real estate certificate programs introduce students to basic real estate processes, including appraisals, real estate sales, financial investing and economic analysis.
-Students learn the roles played by banks, real estate agencies and clients.
-Certificate programs typically require one or two semesters of study and include courses on:
+Real estate certificate programs introduce students to basic real estate processes, including appraisals, real estate sales, financial investing, and economic analysis.
+Students learn the roles played by banks, real estate agencies, and clients.
+Certificate programs typically include courses on:

 - Real estate law